langdoc/metadata-concepts/README.md

 their variants to one another.
 Similarly different concepts have to be mapped to their translations, and ideally everything would be done in a manner where each piece of information would be stored only once.

-So very central idea here is that whether same data is represented in CMDI XML, mysql database or graph database is irrelevant, as there should be a seamless connection between these.
-What we need is the ability to access values themselves, and for this it not be that important where they are stored.

 <table>
 <thead>